wavemaker/docs/learn/app-development/deployment/build-with-docker.md

 ## Build Docker Image

-Export the project to your local or you can directly clone from a repository.
+Export the project to your local, or you can directly clone from a repository.
 You should keep the Dockerfile in the root directory of the project.

 ### Creating a Dockerfile